College of Arts and Sciences

 The oldest college at the University, the College of Arts and Sciences has provided generations of undergraduate students with instruction in the liberal arts disciplines that are essential for intellectual development and personal growth: English; history; humanities; and the physical, biological, mathematical, computational, and behavioral sciences.
 At the graduate level, too, the contributions of the College of Arts and Sciences have been integral to the evolution of the University.
 The first recorded Master's degree at the Florida State College for Women was awarded by the College of Arts and Sciences in 1908, and the first Doctorate at Florida State University was awarded in Chemistry in 1952.

 College of Arts and Sciences faculty have earned national and international recognition for research, teaching, and distinguished service to the profession.
-In addition to awarding Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), Master of Arts (MA), Master of Fine Arts (MFA), and Doctor of Philosophy (PhD) degrees, and heavily supporting the General Education Program, the College of Arts and Sciences offers an extensive array of foundation courses for pre-professional and professional programs.
+In addition to awarding Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), Master of Arts (MA), Master of Fine Arts (MFA), Professional Science Masters (PSM), and Doctor of Philosophy (PhD) degrees, and heavily supporting the General Education Program, the College of Arts and Sciences offers an extensive array of foundation courses for pre-professional and professional programs.

 All students must meet the University-wide baccalaureate degree requirements summarized in the "Undergraduate Degree Requirements" chapter of this General Bulletin.
 In addition, all students receiving a degree from the College of Arts and Sciences must satisfy the requirements listed in the following paragraphs.

 In order to enroll in the College of Arts and Sciences, an undergraduate must be certified by the Division of Undergraduate Studies or be a transfer student with fifty-two or more semester hours of accepted credit.
-Admission to the College of Arts and Sciences requires at least a 2.0 grade point average (GPA) and completion of at least half of the General Education requirements including the required English Composition and Qualitative/Logical Thinking.
+Admission to the College of Arts and Sciences requires at least a 2.0 grade point average (GPA) and completion of at least half of the General Education requirements including required English Composition and Quantitative/Logical Thinking courses.
 Since individual departments may stipulate higher admission standards, students should consult the appropriate chapters of this General Bulletin for specific requirements.